-- Any disability your doctor expects to last several weeks or months, but probably not more than one year
+- Any condition your doctor expects to last several weeks or months, but probably not more than one year

-After approval, SDI claimants get paid benefits every other week for no more than:
+If your claim is successful, SDI pays you benefits every other week for no more than:

 - 52 weeks if you work for a covered employer

-- 39 weeks if you’re self-employed and purchase your own elective coverage
+- 39 weeks if you’re self-employed and bought your own elective coverage

-The state looks at how much you earned at work during the 5-17 months before your disability started.
+The state looks at how much you earned at work during the 5-17 months before your health problems started.
 These 12 months make up your “base period,” which the state then divides into four quarters.
 Then, they use whichever quarter you earned the highest wages to determine your SDI benefit amount.
-In most cases, SDI payments equal 60%-70% of the wages you earned before your disability stopped you from working.
-Unlike SSA-administered federal programs, you can work part-time while receiving the max California disability payments you qualify for from SDI.
+In most cases, SDI payments equal 60%-70% of the wages you earned before your health stopped you from working.
+Unlike SSA-administered federal programs, you can work part-time while getting the max California disability payments you qualify for from SDI.

 Bonus Tip: Be sure to file your SDI benefits application in a timely manner!
-You must apply no later than 49 days after your disability starts to qualify for California disability benefits.
-If you wait longer than that, you must include a letter explaining why you missed the deadline to file.
+You must apply within 49 days after your condition starts to qualify for California disability benefits.
+If you wait longer, you must include a letter that explains why you missed the filing deadline.

 How Federal Social Security Disability Insurance (SSDI) Benefits Work

 The Social Security Administration (SSA) manages a federal benefits program very similar to California SDI that’s called SSDI.
-However, SSDI doesn’t cover temporary disabilities lasting less than a year.
-(The agency makes some exceptions for rare or terminal illnesses covered under the SSA’s Compassionate Allowances initiative.)
-Below, we’ll answer the most common questions we get about applying for SSDI benefits.
+However, SSDI doesn’t cover temporary health issues lasting less than a year.
+Below, we’ll answer the most common questions we get about filing for SSDI.

 1. Who’s Eligible to Apply for SSDI?